Peleda23/-100DaysOfCode/r1-log.md

 **Thoughts:**: Starting to thing this like my second job, to do it without complains.
 And keep going and don't stop.

 **Link(s)**:

+## Day 11: november 4, 2019(R1D12)

+**Today's Progress**: Regular expressions on fcc and destructive functions on frontendmasters.

+**Thoughts:**: Today started regular expression on fcc for now is easy, to many thinks to remember.
+Managed to find some time to do coding in work.
+Will Sentance is very good teacher, he know how to explain stuff.

+**Link(s)**: